JoaoLopesF/RemoteDebug/README.md

 ## Benefits

-__SerialDebug__ is bether than Arduino default debugging by Serial.print commands:
+__SerialDebug__ is better than Arduino default debugging by Serial.print commands:

 ### This is more __optimized__